 The smart home

-The whole idea behind the smart home it to have everything talking to everything, so you stay informed while you're devices stay informed too.
+The whole idea behind the smart home it to have everything talking to everything, so you stay informed while your devices stay informed too.
 That might be that your lighting talks to your security camera or that your smart coffee machine turns on when you get out of bed.
 The Internet of Things might be a fairly useless term, but essentially, that's what's happening - everything is connected, meaning that information can be shared and your life can be controlled without the need to visit each thing individually.

 All of these connected devices are being handled by automatic systems over a single network.
 The result?
 You have a smart home, thanks to smart applications and devices.
 But there's just one problem: many companies make these different devices.
 In order to get them to work together on a single network, you have to use a single common language.
 That's where ZigBee comes in.